 \The Information Commissioner does not have the authority to vary decisions but can make recommendation to the original decision-maker.
 The data in this case indicates that a recommendation to vary or uphold the original decision has been made.

-Table G: Number of applications reviewed under Part 5 of the Act (by type of review and outcome)
+Table G: Number of applications reviewed under Part 5 of Internal review Review by Information Commissioner Internal review following recommendation under Section 9.